 Kamoa-Kakula Partnership

-Zijin Mining's joint venture partnership with Ivanhoe Mines at Kamoa-Kakula — the corridor's flagship copper mine — places a Chinese state-influenced company at the centre of the most strategically significant mining operation in the DRC.
-Zijin's increasing equity stake in the joint venture raises questions about the long-term governance trajectory of an operation that Western corridor investors have promoted as a demonstration of responsible mining.
+Zijin Mining's joint venture partnership with Ivanhoe Mines at Kamoa-Kakula — the corridor's flagship copper mine — places a major Chinese-listed company at the centre of one of the most strategically significant mining operations in the DRC.
+Zijin's equity stake in the joint venture raises questions about the long-term governance trajectory of an operation that Western corridor investors have promoted as a demonstration of responsible mining.

-The partnership dynamics between Canadian-listed Ivanhoe and Chinese state-linked Zijin create a microcosm of broader corridor geopolitical tensions.
-Ivanhoe's governance framework reflects international best practice; Zijin's governance reflects Chinese state enterprise norms.
+The partnership dynamics between Canadian-listed Ivanhoe and Chinese-listed Zijin create a microcosm of broader corridor geopolitical tensions.
+Ivanhoe and Zijin operate under different disclosure regimes, investor expectations, and stakeholder-engagement traditions.
 How the joint venture navigates differences in disclosure expectations, community engagement approaches, and environmental management standards shapes the operation's overall ESG profile.

-Zijin's broader DRC portfolio extends beyond Kamoa-Kakula, including involvement in various mineral projects across the country.
-The company's DRC strategy reflects China's systematic approach to securing critical mineral supply chains.
+Zijin's broader DRC portfolio extends beyond Kamoa-Kakula, including involvement in disclosed copper and lithium projects.
+The company's DRC strategy should be assessed from project-level company disclosures and host-country records rather than inferred from nationality alone.
 Our monitoring tracks Zijin's aggregate DRC performance, assessing whether the company's various operations demonstrate consistent ESG standards or whether performance varies based on project visibility and partnership dynamics.

-Chairman Sun Yufeng's leadership has guided Zijin's transformation from a regional Chinese miner to a global mining company with significant African operations.
+Zijin completed a board and management transition at the end of 2025, electing Zou Laichang as chairman and appointing Lin Hongfu as president, while founder Chen Jinghe became Lifetime Honorary Chairman and Senior Advisor.
 The company's ESG evolution — driven partly by international capital market expectations as Zijin maintains Hong Kong and Shanghai listings — is tracked in our quarterly assessments.
 Our engagement with Zijin reflects our approach to all corridor actors: consistent standards, constructive dialogue where possible, public accountability where necessary.

 Chinese Mining ESG Evolution